Another Brick in the Wall (Part II)

 About the Song:

-With their 1979 album, The Wall, Pink Floyd undertook their most ambitious endeavor yet, crafting a double album built around the concept of alienation as shaped by the album protaganist’s construction of an imaginary wall to shield him from the outside world.
+With 1979’s The Wall Pink Floyd undertook their most ambitious endeavor yet, crafting a double album built around the concept of alienation as shaped by the album protaganist’s construction of an imaginary wall to shield him from the outside world.
 The concept was partially inspired by the band’s aversion to becoming a band big enough to tour stadiums in the U.S.